-- 8.2 Any confession or statements made by the individual may not be admissible at trial if given at the request of the police and detained by police for longer than 24 hours without appearing before a judicial officer to determine if probable cause existed to continue to detain the subject. - 8.3 Unnecessary delay may occur where the police have deferred taking the accused before a Judicial Officer without justification, even in cases when the presentment is within the required 24-hour period.
-The following are generally accepted as justifications for delay: - 8.3.1 routine processing procedures; - 8.3.2 determining whether or not the charging document should be issued; - 8.3.3 verifying the commission of the specified crime; - 8.3.4 obtaining information likely to be a significant aid in averting harm to persons or the loss of property of substantial value; or - 8.3.5 obtaining any relevant non-testimonial information likely to be significant in discovering the identity of accomplices or preventing the loss of relevant evidence. - 8.4 The arrested party may voluntarily and knowingly waive the right of prompt presentment.
+8.2 Any confession or statements made by the individual may not be admissible at trial if given at the request of the police and detained by police for longer than 24 hours without appearing before a judicial officer to determine if probable cause existed to continue to detain the subject.

+8.3 Unnecessary delay may occur where the police have deferred taking the accused before a Judicial Officer without justification, even in cases when the presentment is within the required 24-hour period.
+The following are generally accepted as justifications for delay:

+8.3.1 routine processing procedures;

+8.3.2 determining whether or not the charging document should be issued;

+8.3.3 verifying the commission of the specified crime;

+8.3.4 obtaining information likely to be a significant aid in averting harm to persons or the loss of property of substantial value; or

+8.3.5 obtaining any relevant non-testimonial information likely to be significant in discovering the identity of accomplices or preventing the loss of relevant evidence.

+8.4 The arrested party may voluntarily and knowingly waive the right of prompt presentment.
 This waiver would substantiate any delay and make admissible any statement/confession obtained prior to presentment.
 MDTA Police Form 56, Advice of Rights to Prompt Presentment, will be used for this purpose.

-Chapter 4 - Agency Jurisdiction

-SECTION PA GE Section I - MDTA Police Statutory Authority & Jurisdiction 1 Primary Jurisdiction, Executive Order 01.01.2004.28, Memorandums of Agreement, State-Wide Authority of Maryland Police Officers Section II - Procedures 3 Prohibitions, Required Actions, Notification Requirements, Joint Investigations, Rendering Assistance Acting on a Request, and Emergency Situations, Responsibilities of MDTA Police Officers to Out Police Officers Acting Within MDTA Jurisdiction, Injuries, Equipment Damage, Written Agreement Services Provided tside
+SECTION PAGE Section I - MDTA Police Statutory Authority & Jurisdiction 1 Primary Jurisdiction, Executive Order 01.01.2004.28, Memorandums of Agreement, State-Wide Authority of Maryland Police Officers Section II - Procedures 3 Prohibitions, Required Actions, Notification Requirements, Joint Investigations, Rendering Ass sistance,

+Prohibitions, Required Actions, Notification Requirements, Joint Investigations, Rendering Assistance, Acting on a Request, and Emergency Situations, Responsibilities of MDTA Police Officers to Outside Police Officers Acting Within MDTA Jurisdiction, Injuries, Equipment Damage, Written Agreements for Services Provided